sheromon/wheat-detection/README.md

 The cmd-wheat-detection Python package includes code to train and evaluate a basic model for the [Kaggle Global Wheat Detection](https://www.kaggle.com/c/global-wheat-detection/overview) problem.
 This deep learning model uses [pytorch](https://pytorch.org/) with [pytorch lightning](https://www.pytorchlightning.ai/) to run [torchvision](https://pytorch.org/vision/stable/index.html) object detection models.

+You can see how I use this code in a Kaggle notebook [here](https://www.kaggle.com/sheromon/wheat-faster-r-cnn-with-pytorch-lightning/notebook).

 # Usage

 Set up virtual environment